BayQuest

 Monitoring Marine Life Populations

-On-the-water vigils will also entail monitoring and documenting observations of other marine wildlife who make the waters of the San Francisco Bay home.
+On-the-water vigils also include observations of other marine wildlife who make the waters of the San Francisco Bay home.
 Sea lions, harbor seals, dolphins and harbor porpoise populations and behaviors are key indicators of the conditions and health of the bay.
 The BayQuest vessel will make regular spot rounds in areas where these mammals tend to congregate.

 A photo collage of different sea birds.